-Tsung-Hsien Lin (M’03, SM’09) received the B.S. degree in electronics engineering from National Chiao-Tung University, Taiwan.
-He received his MS and Ph.D. degrees in electrical engineering from University of California at Los Angeles, in 1997 and 2001, respectively.
+Tsung-Hsien Lin received the B.S. degree in electronics engineering from National Chiao-Tung University, Taiwan.
+He received his MS and Ph.D. degrees in electrical engineering from UCLA, in 1997 and 2001, respectively.
 In 2000, he joined Broadcom Corporation, Irvine, CA, where he was a Senior Staff Scientist, during which time he involved in wireless transceiver developments.
-In 2004, he joined the Graduate Institute of Electronics Engineering and the Department of Electrical Engineering, National Taiwan University, Taipei, Taiwan, where he is currently a Professor.
+In 2004, he joined the Department of Electrical Engineering, National Taiwan University, Taiwan, where he is currently a Professor.
 His research interests are the design of wireless transceivers, clock and frequency generation systems, delta-sigma modulators, and transducer interface circuits.

 Dr. Lin was the recipient of the Best Presentation Award for his paper presented at the 2007 IEEE VLSI-DAT Symposium, and the co-recipient of the Best Paper Award at the same Symposium in 2015.
-He was awarded the Teaching Excellence Award (教學優良獎; top 10%) from National Taiwan University in 2007, 2008, 2014, 2015, and 2017, and Exceptional Teaching Excellence Award (教學傑出獎; top 1%) in 2009.
-He served on the IEEE Asian Solid-State Circuit Conference (A-SSCC) Technical Program Committee (TPC) from 2005 to 2011 and was the TPC Vice-Chair for 2011 A-SSCC.
-He was a Guest Editor for IEEE Journal of Solid-State Circuits (JSSC) in 2012 and was an Associate Editor for the same journal from 2013 to 2015.
-He served on the ISSCC International Technical Program Committee (ITPC) from 2010 to 2016, and was the FE Regional Committee Chair in 2016 ISSCC.
-He was the TPC Chair of 2017 A-SSCC.
+He served on the IEEE Asian Solid-State Circuit Conference (A-SSCC) Technical Program Committee (TPC) from 2005 to 2011 and was the TPC Vice-Chair of 2011 A-SSCC and TPC Chair of 2017 A-SSCC.
+He was a Guest Editor for IEEE Journal of Solid-State Circuits (JSSC) in 2012 and 2018, and was an Associate Editor for the same journal from 2013 to 2015.
+He served on the ISSCC International Technical Program Committee from 2010 to 2016, and was the Far-East Regional Committee Chair in 2016 ISSCC.
+He served as TPC Chair and General Chair of 2020 and 2021 VLSI-DAT Symposium, respectively.